WHY CHOOSE THIS COURSE?

 Microeconomics and macroeconomics

-This paper draws on the topics you have learnt from across all four themes.
+The final Economics paper draws on topics you have learnt from across all four themes.
 Here you will be engaged with data response questions and open response questions where knowledge and understanding are tested.
 No new material is introduced in this paper, but a full appreciation of the main themes and issues covered throughout the programme is required for success.

 WHERE WILL IT TAKE ME?